IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 ---
-title: Discrimination against men in New Zealand
+title: Understanding Discrimination against men
-description: "Discusses discrimination against men in New Zealand and gives clear examples."
+description: "An overview of discrimination in human rights law and how it relates to men and boys."
 date: 2025-10-11
 ---

 ## The right to be free from discrimination